AdolfoMZ2984/books_to_scrape/README.md

 In Windows, go to your Command Prompt (Windows Key + cmd).
 Once there us cd to navigate to the desired folder.

 1. To initialize a virtual environment type the following into the command prompt: python -m venv <project_name>.
-2. To activate the virtual environment type: ,project_name>\Scripts\activate.bat
+2. To activate the virtual environment type: <project_name>\Scripts\activate.bat
+3. Download Packages: requests, csv, re, os, shutil, time

 ## Script Overview